ariexi/the-automotive-collection/README.md

 Your contribution is necessary to keep this list alive, increase the quality and to expand it.
 You can read more about it's origin and how you can participate in the [contribution guide](CONTRIBUTING.md).

+## Engine Development
+* https://www.engine-sim.parts/ - A real-time internal combustion engine simulation, designed specifically to produce engine audio and simulate engine response characteristics.
+It is NOT a scientific tool and cannot be expected to provide accurate figures for the purposes of engineering or engine tuning.
+* https://github.com/speeduino/speeduino - Speeduino - An Arduino based engine management